codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_Methods_MethodDeclaration.md

-Checks that the method declaration is correct.Extending
+Checks that the method declaration is correct.
+Extending
 \PHP_CodeSniffer\Standards\PSR2\Sniffs\Methods\MethodDeclarationSniff
 to also support traits.